ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 In HTTP, each request has an HTTP method that helps define the intent of the web request.
 The GET method is used to read data and is one of the most common request methods.
 Your browser uses this method when requesting a web page.

-For our first page, we are going to define a route that listens for a GET request to the homepage.
-As we mentioned earlier, the homepage is to the bare domain which is defined as the "/" path.
+For our first page, we are going to define a route that listens for a GET request to the home page.
+As we mentioned earlier, the home page is to the bare domain which is defined as the "/" path.

 <p class="info">
 When a server is listening for a specific URL and HTTP method, we call that a route.
 </p>

 Luckily with Express, creating a GET route can easily be created by calling the "get" function on our "app" variable.
 The first argument to the "get" function is the path our route is listening for and the second is a function that gets executed when a request matches this route.
-Let's define a GET request to the homepage ("/").
+Let's define a GET request to the home page ("/").

 ##### index.js
 ```javascript